 1. Re-connect your team to the vision or create a new compelling ambition

 Operational recovery as a purpose is short term.
-It creates initial buy-in but burns out quickly.
-Your employees want to know that what they do today, matters and fits with the organisation’s longer term objectives.
+It creates initial buy-in, but fades quickly.
+Your employees want to know that what they do today, matters and fits with the organisation’s long term objectives.
 If your team’s mission has changed as a consequence of the pandemic, redefine your mission, communicate it clearly and work carefully to create engagement.

 2. Recognise and celebrate small wins

-What we take for granted in good times are often key successes during a challenge.
-Small wins matter as they are achieved in more difficult circumstances.
-They raise the bar on what your team believes is achievable.
-Hunt out daily progress, even small moments of recognition ignite an employee’s emotions and engagement.
+What we took for granted prior to the pandemic are often key successes during a challenging return.
+Small wins matter, they are often achieved against greater adversity when in a recovery mode.
+Small wins help to raise the bar on what your team believes is achievable.
+Hunt out daily progress, even small moments of recognition ignite an employee’s engagement.

 3. Be honest about challenges and failures